Archive for the ‘Denny Cordell’ Category

 Listen: Night Of Fear / The Move

-I know Roy Wood hates it, he told me so.
+I know Roy Wood hates ‘Night Of Fear’, he told me so.
 When I asked him to do me a jukebox tab, he was totally agreeable.
-But when I said ‘Night Of Fear’, a dreadful grimace crossed his face and he asked me to please pick any other song – I chose ‘Blackberry Way’ but prodded.
+But when I said ‘Night Of Fear’, a dreadful grimace crossed his face and he asked me to please pick any other song.
+I chose ‘Blackberry Way’ but prodded.
 Apparently, he never thought ‘Night Of Fear’ was very good at all, hated the recording and despised it being an A side.
 No amount of complimenting him otherwise changed his stance.
 What a shame.
 He should be so proud.

 Well, I loved this song.
-All it’s twists and turns hold memories of the time, the weather, what was going on at school, what other records I was aching to hear and own, how fun life was just being a little kid.
-Lots of reasons to play it over and over 42 years later.
+All it’s twists and turns hold memories of the time, the weather, what was going on at school, what other records I was anxious to hear and own, how fun life was just being a little kid.
+Lots of reasons to play it over and over all these years later.

 Wayne Bickerton Productions: World Of Oz / Clyde McPhatter / The Rubettes